 Enzymes can be isolated using various protein purification methods.
 The purity of an enzyme preparation is measured by determining its specific activity.

 How They Work

 For a chemical reaction to occur, the molecules involved must collide with one another under appropriate conditions, and it is enzymes that help create appropriate conditions when introduced to these collisions.
 For example, under normal conditions, without the presence of an appropriate enzyme, the glucose molecules and phosphate molecules in glucose-6-phosphate will remain bonded to one another.
 Introduce the hydrolase enzyme, glucose-6-phosphatase, and the glucose and phosphate molecules will separate from one another.

 Enzymes can have molecular weights ranging from about 10,000 to more than 1 million.
 Molecular weight is the sum of the atomic weights of a molecule's atoms.
 In chemistry, the term tends to be used interchangeably with molecular mass.
 Some enzymes have molecular weights that fall below the range listed above.

-Enzymes are classified according to the reactions they catalyze.
-The six classes are as follows: oxidoreductases, transferases, hydrolases, lyases, isomerases, and ligases.
+Enzymes are classified into six categories according to the reactions they catalyze.
+The most common of the six are these three:

-Alcohol dehydrogenase is an oxidoreductase enzyme that converts alcohols to aldehydes or ketones.
+- Oxidoreductases catalyze oxidation reactions in which electrons travel from one molecule to another.
+An example is alcohol dehydrogenase, which converts alcohols to aldehydes or ketones.
 This enzyme makes alcohol less toxic as it breaks it down.
 It also plays a key role in the fermentation process.